 - 47. Rosecrans Avenue U-turn at Village Drive.
 The City and RREEF will work cooperatively to secure a "U-Turn" movement from eastbound Rosecrans Avenue at Village Drive if the U-turn can be designed to Traffic Engineering standards, all safety criteria is met, and traffic flow is not significantly impacted.
 RREEF is not required to install these improvements; however, if RREEF seeks to install these improvements, RREEF shall submit plans for the improvements to the Public Works, Police, Fire and Community Development Departments and the City Traffic Engineer, for review and approval.
 Any portions of the improvements within another jurisdiction shall also require a permit from that jurisdiction.
 RREEF shall install the improvements per plans approved by the City. - 48.
 Marine Avenue-Cedar Way.
 The existing driveway access at Marine Avenue and Cedar Way shall be improved to provide one or two inbound lane and three outbound lanes, and shall be designed to accommodate emergency vehicle access.
 The widening shall include all related public and private improvements, and dedication of land if necessary, to accommodate the improvements.
 RREEF shall submit plans for the improvements to the Public Works, Fire, Police, and Community Development Departments and the City Traffic Engineer, for review and approval, with the submittal of plans for Phase I. RREEF shall construct the improvements per the plans approved by the City prior to the issuance of a certificate of occupancy for Phase I. - Construction Traffic and Parking Management Plans.
-The required Construction Parking Management Plan shall be implemented during all construction activity.
-The required Construction Traffic Management Plan shall address, but not be limited to the following; the management of all construction traffic during all phases of construction, including delivery of materials and parking of construction related vehicles; driver-less vehicles blocking neighbors' driveways without written authorization; the overnight storage of materials in the roadway; and limiting the hours of construction deliveries on weekend mornings where such activities including driving, parking and loading/unloading in areas adjacent to residential uses.
-The Construction Traffic Management Plan shall be coordinated with the traffic management plan for the RREEF shall submit the Plan, and an Sepulveda Bridge widening project. implementation schedule to the Public Works, Fire, Police, and Community Development Departments and the City Traffic Engineer, for review and approval, with the submittal of plans for Phase I. RREEF shall implement the Plan in accordance with a schedule approved by the City.
+The required 49.
+Construction Parking Management Plan shall be implemented during all construction activity.
+The required Construction Traffic Management Plan shall address, but not be limited to the following; the management of all construction traffic during all phases of construction, including delivery of materials and parking of construction related driver-less vehicles blocking neighbors' driveways without authorization; the overnight storage of materials in the roadway; and limiting the hours of construction deliveries on weekend mornings where such activities including driving, parking and loading/unloading in areas adjacent to residential uses.
+The Construction Traffic Management Plan shall be coordinated with the traffic management plan for the Sepulveda Bridge widening project.
+RREEF shall submit the Plan, and an implementation schedule to the Public Works, Fire, Police, and Community Development Departments and the City Traffic Engineer, for review and approval, with the submittal of plans for Phase I. RREEF shall implement the Plan in accordance with a schedule approved by the City. - 50.
+Traffic, Circulation, and Parking Plan.
+A Traffic, Circulation, and Parking Plan for all parking and roadway striping, signage, pavement treatment (including sharrow markings), pedestrian and bike access shall be provided throughout the Shopping Center property as depicted on the Approved Plans.
+The Traffic, Circulation, and Parking Plan shall include but not be limited to the following features: - a.

-- a.
 Compact parking spaces shall not be allowed unless approved by the Director of Community Development in limited situations when there are no other design options and the compact spaces will maximize use of the parking structure or lot. - b.
 Installation of disabled access parking spaces that exceed the minimum number of required spaces, evenly distributed throughout the site at convenient locations. - c.
 Parking structures shall have a minimum of two vehicle entry-exit points and three if over 600 spaces, and shall provide parking occupancy systems with permanent electronic displays in proximity to parking structure entrances showing unoccupied spaces on each level.